XuehaiPan/nvitop/README.md

   --only idx [idx ...], -o idx [idx ...]
                         Only show the specified devices, suppress option `--only-visible`.
   --only-visible, -ov   Only show devices in environment variable `CUDA_VISIBLE_DEVICES`.
-  --gpu-util-thresh th1 th2
+  --compute, -c         Only show GPU processes with the compute context. (type: 'C' or 'C+G') --graphics, -g        Only show GPU processes with the graphics context. (type: 'G' or 'C+G') --gpu-util-thresh th1 th2
                         Thresholds of GPU utilization to determine the load intensity.
                         Coloring rules: light < th1 % <= moderate < th2 % <= heavy.